Categories

 At various points in my career, I have sat with HR to go over the qualities we want our next candidate to possess.
 I have gone through a good number of applicants feedback from our engineering team and I’ve done my fair share of performance appraisals, but not once was the criteria for success being perfect.

-When we say that someone has the perfect experience on their resume, what we mean is that they tick yes to most, if not all of the requirements listed on the job posting, they can be found wanting in some areas, but the key thing is how much of a learner they are and if they have shown exceptional promise in their field.
+When we say that someone has the perfect experience on their resume, what we mean is that they tick yes to most, if not all, of the requirements listed on the job posting.
+They can be found wanting in some areas, but the key thing is how much of a learner they are and if they have shown exceptional promise in their field.

 Who would you work with?